BrandonDoesCoding/Simple-Discord-Bot/README.md

 ### Installation

-# Follow these simple steps to get PunchScraper up and running:
+# Follow these simple steps to get the simple discord bot up and running:

 # Installation:
 Clone the repository and install the necessary dependencies.